Add keyshade to your project

 npx create-next-app my-app

-Updating the main.ts file
+Updating the entry file

 export default function Home() {